openeuler-mirror/isula-build/README.md

 ##### With `rpm`

-you can download it from [openEuler's yum repo of update](https://repo.openeuler.org/openEuler-20.03-LTS/update/) to your local machine, and intall it with such:
+you can download it from [openEuler's yum repo of update](https://repo.openeuler.org/) to your local machine, and intall it with such command:

 ```sh
 sudo rpm -ivh isula-build-*.rpm
 ```

 ### Run the daemon server